 This could be flowers, fruits, grass stalks or simply the basket itself.

-Kids love Teddy bears and mothers love to embroider baby bears on their clothes.
+Kids cherish Teddy bears and mothers delight in embroidering baby bears on their clothes.

 Flowers are always favorite for embroidery.
-Check out this post on the 20+ ways to embroider flowers.
-Choose simple flowers to embroider on kids clothes – nothing overwhelming.
-Simple bullion knot flowers are usually used in almost all smocked dresses
+Check out this post on the embroidery flower stitches.
+Choose simple flowers to embroider on kids’ clothes – nothing overwhelming.
+Simple bullion knot flowers are usually used in almost all smocked dresses.

 Tie the straight stitches in bunches.

-Most babies have a duckie to play in the bath and the duck also make a good embroidery motif.
+Most babies have a duckie to play in the bath and the duck also makes a good embroidery motif.

-Check out the post on embroidering letters for more details.
+Check out the post on Embroidery Letters Step-by-Steps for more details.

 Draw a silhouette of a design and fill away.
 Ensure that the design is less than 1/2 inch or so if you want the completed work to look less like a mummy.

 A pompom gives the rabbit his tail.
-Make one by wrapping the embroidery floss on your little finger and tying it as in the picture below.
+Make one by wrapping the embroidery floss on your little forefinger and tying it as in the picture below.
 Stitch it and then cut one end to make the pom pom.
-Fluff till it resembles a ball
+Fluff till it resembles a ball.
+Or you can make a felted ball/bead – check out the tutorial here.

 Butterflies are ever favorites.
 You can run away with your creativity choosing the colors of the butterfly.
 They are available in all the color combinations possible.

-An outline of the baby can be drawn in a simple manner and turned into your embroidery.
+An outline of the baby can be drawn easily and turned into your embroidery.
 Just highlight a feature and you will be fine.
+If you want to turn a photo to embroidery check out this post.

 You are free to improve on these simple motifs (In fact you will have to because they are that simple and you may want a more elaborate design) and add your own simple additions like a trellis there, a house here, some flowers here and there, some grass stalks sticking from the back and crows in the background ( which was a staple in my drawings and embroidery when I didn’t know better; not that I know much better now)